Effective lattice Hamiltonian for monolayer MoS2 : Tailoring electronic structure with perpendicular electric and magnetic fields: Seven-band Hamiltonian

-where ${\bf n}=(n_x,n_y,x_z)$ is a unit vector along pointing between the nearest-neighbor lattice points.
+where ${\bf n}=(n_x,n_y,n_z)$ is a unit vector pointing between the nearest-neighbor lattice points.
 Once again, we can obtain similar relations for the overlaps by substituting the hopping matrix elements with those of overlap matrix.
 These relations help us to reduce the number of independent hopping parameters from three to two.
-In the absence of external bias, due to the symmetry between two Sulfur sublattices, we can simply reduce the $7\times 7$ Hamiltonian to a $5\times 5$ as below
+In the absence of external bias, due to the symmetry between the two sulfur sublattices, we can simply reduce the $7\times 7$ Hamiltonian to $5\times 5$ as below

-To find unknown parameters, we should first obtain the energy bands around the $K$-point.
-After solving a generalized eigenvalue problem as $\cal H|\psi\rangle =\textit{E} \cal S|\psi\rangle$ at $K$-point, we can find the energies as \begin{widetext}
+To find the unknown parameters, we should first obtain the energy bands around the $K$-point.
+After solving the generalized eigenvalue problem as $\cal H|\psi\rangle =\textit{E} \cal S|\psi\rangle$ at the $K$-point, we can find the energies as \begin{widetext}

-\end{widetext} These eigenvalues include bonding (with the low-energy) and anti-bounding ( with the high-energy) of $p-d$ bands.
-Since the conduction and valence bands are mostly formed from $d_{z^2}$ and $d_{x^2-y^2}+i d_{xy}$ orbital of Mo, therefore, $E_1$ and $E_2$ are the valence band maximum and the conduction band minimum located at $K$-point, respectively.
+\end{widetext} These eigenvalues include bonding (with lower energy) and anti-bounding ( with higher energy) of $p-d$ bands.
+Since the conduction and valence bands are mostly formed from $d_{z^2}$ and $d_{x^2-y^2}+i d_{xy}$ orbital of Mo, therefore, $E_1$ and $E_2$ are the valence band maximum and the conduction band minimum located at the $K$-point, respectively.